MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-C-The-National-Wildlife-Refuge-System/part-32-Hunting-Fishing/subpart-B-RefugeSpecific-Regulations-Hunting-Fishing/section-32.31.md

 (2)-(4) [Reserved]

-(e) *Kootenai National Wildlife Refuge* - (1) *Migratory game bird hunting.* We allow hunting of goose, duck, and coot on designated areas of the refuge subject to the following conditions:
+(e) *Kootenai National Wildlife Refuge* -
+(1) *Migratory game bird hunting.* We allow hunting of goose, duck, coot, and snipe on designated areas of the refuge subject to the following conditions:

 (i) We allow hunting only on Tuesdays, Thursdays, Saturdays, and Sundays.